Don 2

-Don 2: The King Is Back is a 2011 Indian Hindi language heist action thriller film written, co-produced and directed by Farhan Akhtar.
-It is the second installment in the Don reboot series.
-Jointly produced by Excel Entertainment and Red Chillies Entertainment, the film stars Shah Rukh Khan, alongside Priyanka Chopra, Boman Irani, Lara Dutta, Om Puri, Nawab Shah, Ally Khan, Sahil Shroff and Kunal Kapoor.
-A sequel to Don: The Chase Begins Again, Don (Khan), a powerful international drug lord, plans to steal currency printing plates from a bank in Berlin to take over the counterfeiting business in Europe, while Roma (Chopra) has joined Interpol to hunt him down.
+Don 2: The King Is Back, better simply known as Don 2, is a 2011 Indian Hindi-language action thriller film written and directed by Farhan Akhtar.
+It is the second instalment in the Don reboot series and sequel to the 2006 film Don.
+It was jointly produced by Akhtar, Ritesh Sidhwani, and Shah Rukh Khan under their banners Excel Entertainment and Red Chillies Entertainment.
+The film stars Khan as the titular anti-hero, and Priyanka Chopra as Roma, alongside Lara Dutta, Boman Irani, Kunal Kapoor, Om Puri, Nawab Shah, and Alyy Khan in supporting roles.
+Set five years after the events of the first film, Don, a powerful international drug lord, plans to steal currency printing from a bank in Berlin to take over the counterfeiting business in Europe, while Roma has joined the Interpol to hunt him down.
+The film's soundtrack was composed by Shankar–Ehsaan–Loy, with lyrics written by Javed Akhtar.

-The soundtrack of the film was composed by Shankar–Ehsaan–Loy, while Javed Akhtar penned the lyrics.
-Jason West served as the cinematographer, while the editing was handled by Anand Subaya.
-After the success of the first film, Akhtar had planned a sequel in 2010 which did not work out.
-It was then officially announced in early 2010, with filming scheduled to begin later that year.
-Principal photography took place in Berlin, where it was shot extensively.
+Following the success of the first film, Akhtar began planning a sequel in 2007, although plans did not materialize.
+The project was later announced in early 2010, with filming scheduled to commence later that year.
+Principal photography took place primarily in Berlin, where most of the film was shot.
+Jason West handled the cinematography, while Anand Subaya edited the film.

-Don 2 was released on 23 December 2011 in 2D and 3D formats, which also included dubbed versions in Telugu and Tamil languages.
-The film received positive reviews from critics with praise for its story, cinematography, production design, music, action sequences and cast performances.
-With a box office gross of over ₹202.81 crore, Don 2 became a commercial success and was the 3rd highest-grossing Hindi film of 2011.
+Don 2 was released on 23 December 2011 in 2D and 3D formats, along with dubbed versions in Tamil and Telugu.
+Upon release, the film received positive reviews from critics, receiving praise for its story, cinematography, production design, soundtrack, background score, action sequences and performances of the cast.
+Don 2 was a commercial success, grossing over ₹202.81 crore to emerge as the third highest-grossing film of the year.

-Don 2 received a number of accolades across various ceremonies in India.
-At the 57th Filmfare Awards, Don 2 received 5 nominations in award categories including Best Film, Best Director (Farhan) and Best Actor (Khan), and won 2 awards – Best Action and Best Sound Design.
+At the 57th Filmfare Awards, Don 2 received 5 nominations including Best Film, Best Director (Farhan) and Best Actor (Khan), and won 2 awards – Best Action and Best Sound Design.